KleistLab/VASIL/README.md

 ```
 conda deactivate
 ```
-It should take less than a minute to run the pipeline.
 The result folder is created in the [`demo`](./demo) folder where you find the output files, as described above.

 The plot for the estimation of change in absolute fitness of the demo sample should look like this: